appunite/flutter-global-gamers-challenge/assets/images/README.md

-All art in the images directory is made by Erick Zanardo (https://cherrybit.studio/) and are released under CC0 (Public Domain).
+All art in the images directory is made by Clara Queiros (https://www.claraqueiros.com/)